jill-c-davis/jill-c-davis.github.io/README.md

 Status

 - The website is hosted at jill-c-davis.github.io
-- The website is currently `IN PROGRESS`
+- The website is currently `COMPLETE`
 - Expected completion time is one week
+- Actual completion time is three weeks.